 A Brief Introduction to Rastafarianism

-We're going to give you a quick introduction to the religion.
+We’re going to give you a quick introduction to the religion, including its history, beliefs, and other interesting facts you’ll want to learn about.

-The religion tells the story of a people fighting wickedness in the world and trying to fight for their identity, rights and roots.
+Rastafarianism is so much more than Bob Marley, reggae, Jamaica, dreadlocks, and cannabis.
+The religion tells the story of a people fighting wickedness in the world and trying to fight for their identity, rights, and roots.

 What are the Origins of Rastafarianism?

-Rastafarianism is a religious movement born out of the black slums of Jamaica which harnessed the teachings of the Jamaican born black nationalist, Marcus Garvey and conditionally uses selective Old Testament Christian writings to support its teachings and practices.
+Rastafarianism is a religious movement born out of the black slums of Jamaica, which harnessed the teachings of the Jamaican-born black nationalist, Marcus Garvey, and conditionally uses selective Old Testament Christian writings to support its teachings and practices.

-Born in 1887, Garvey’s influence on the poor black slave descendants in Jamaica came to its peak in the 1920’s where his message of encouragement and calling on black people to take pride in themselves won some fanatical supporters.
+Born in 1887, Garvey’s influence on the poor black slave descendants in Jamaica came to its peak in the 1920s, where his message of encouragement and calling on black people to take pride in themselves won some fanatical supporters.

-Although historically Marcus Garvey was a political leader interested in making the black race economically equal with the white, in oral tradition he has become a divinely anointed prophet.
+Although historically Marcus Garvey was a political leader interested in making the black race economically equal with the white, in oral tradition, he has become a divinely anointed prophet.

-With the crowning of Ras Tafari Makonnen on November 2nd 1930 in Ethiopia, many believed Garvey’s prediction of a black king crowned in Africa who would be a redeemer and liberator of the dispossessed black race had come to fruition.
+With the crowning of Ras Tafari Makonnen on November 2nd 1930, in Ethiopia, many believed Garvey’s prediction of a black king crowned in Africa who would be a redeemer and liberator of the dispossessed black race had come to fruition.

 Makonnen claimed for himself the titles of “Emperor Haile Selassie I, Conquering lion of the tribe of Judah, Elect of God and King of the kings of Ethiopia.”